-Construct a Phase 1 Cultural Spine from "La Petite Roche" to MacArthur Park, improving sidewalks and constructing bike lanes along Rock Street.
+Construct a Phase 1 Cultural Spine from "La Petite Roche" to MacArthur Park, improving sidewalks and constructing bike lanes.
 This should be done as part of Priority Streetscape Projects outlined in Loop, Stitch, and Reconnect.
+Rock Street and Cumberland Street should both be considered as possible routes.